PostHog/squeak/README.md

 We've made it easy to [deploy to DigitalOcean](https://cloud.digitalocean.com/apps/new?repo=https://github.com/posthog/squeak/tree/master&refcode=6a26a2c395b0&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge).

+1. On step one, choose _Detect from source code_
+1. On step 2 (environment vars), under Web, click edit, an

 ## 3. Configure server's environment variables

+1. Delete `SUPABASE_SERVICE_ROLE_KEY`, then re-add
+2.
 Find these in Supabase at:

 ```